AudiusProject/audius-k8s-manifests/README.md

 ```

 #### Upgrade
-To upgrade your creator node to the latest version, first check that your service exposes all the required environment variables.
-Full list of required and optional env vars can be found [here](https://github.com/AudiusProject/audius-protocol/wiki/Content-Node:-Configuration-Details#required-environment-variables).
-Follow steps 4 and 5 in the Run section above to add and apply environment variables.

-Then, to upgrade the deployment to the latest version, follow steps 6 and 8.
-Step 7 does not usually need to be run, except for the first time.
+To upgrade your service, you will need to pull the latest manifest code.
+First, `git stash` your local changes to preserve configs.
+Then run `git pull` to fetch the latest code.
+Finally run `git stash apply` to re-apply your configs onto the latest code.

+Make sure your local configs are present in the `audius/creator-node/creator-node-cm.yaml` file before moving on to the next step.

+Now re-run steps 4 and 5 from above to propagate these changes to your service.

+Confirm that the version and gitsha have been updated through the `/health_check` endpoint.

 ---